flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

     - Fast: sends and receives messages within twenty seconds
     - Real: sends and receives messages within sixty seconds
     - See [Hoppie ACARS](../hoppie.md)
+- Autofill Checklists
+    - Supports the user with checking items from the checklists by watching the corresponding switches, knobs and buttons and setting the checklist item to complete when the setup is correct.

 ## ATSU/AOC